dfguan/cgplot/README.md

 # cgplot
-viewer for sequence aligments + read-depth
+a script for viewing sequence aligments and read-depth

 ## Dependency
 1. python3